TSGuard: Automated User-Centric Incident Diagnosis for AI Workloads in the Cloud: Background and Motivation

 \section{Background and Motivation}

-We start by introducing the background of incidents in production AI infrastructure including Microsoft Azure and the limitations of the current incident management workflow.
-We then discuss the opportunities and challenges for leveraging large language models (LLMs) in incident diagnosis.
+We start by introducing our production incident analysis of AI infrastructure and the limitations of the current provider-centric workflow.
+We then discuss the opportunities and challenges for leveraging LLMs in incident diagnosis.